ADC API Limits and Thresholds#

 Data repository specific limits#

-A data repository may impose limits on the size of the data returned.
+A data repository may impose limits on the size of the data sent to and returned by the repository.
 This might be because of limitations imposed by the back-end database being used or because of the need to manage the load placed on the server.
 For example, MongoDB databases have document size limits (16 megabytes) which limit the size of a query that can be sent to a repository and the size of a single repertoire or rearrangement object that is returned.
 As a result a repository might choose to set a maximum query size.

 Size limits can be retrieved from the info endpoint.
+These limits are repository wide (the same for all endpoints).
 If the data repository does not provide a limit, then no limit is assumed.

 Field